Aurora Borealis Guide: The Best Places to See the Northern Lights in the USA and Beyond

 They do.
 In general, clouds are not great for viewing the northern lights.
 But they do not mean you cannot see them at all.
 It just means you have a lower chance of seeing them, especially if they are dense clouds vs wispy ones.

-Final Thoughts on the Best Places to see the Northern Lights
+Final Thoughts on the Where to See The Northern Lights in the USA

 After being blown away by the sights in Alaska, seeing the Northern Lights is truly a bucket-list experience you shouldn’t miss.
 Yes, it takes a lot of planning to find the optimal places, but once you get there and start to see the sky magic, there are a few sights that will top them.